Skip to content

 assert isinstance(config.correlation_id, str)

 Factories are called every time a new instance is created, so each ServiceConfig receives its own identifier.
-Environment defaults are resolved on demand, which keeps tests deterministic—set the environment variable or pass an explicit value when constructing the state.
+Environment-backed defaults are also read during construction, so tests stay deterministic: set the environment variable before instantiating the state or pass an explicit value in the constructor.

 Immutability and Updates